Our mission

 Sam and Anna Adler founded Mayest Arts Collective in 2025.
 They’re a married couple who met in their pursuit of architecture masters degrees, but found they were happier in the woodshop than in CAD.
 They began creating sculptures and furniture together in 2020 and opened their doors to students in 2024.
 Sam previously taught woodworking at ReBuilding Center in Portland, Oregon.
 The Adlers live down the street from MAC and are excited to give back to their beloved Seward Park neighborhood.

 Cory serves as the acting executive director for Mayest Arts Collective.
-Throughout 2025, Cory led the establishment Mayest’s infrastructure and operations, helping to bring the founders’ vision and aspirations to fruition.
+Throughout 2025, Cory led the establishment of Mayest’s infrastructure and operations, helping to bring the founders’ vision and aspirations to fruition.
 Now that Mayest is open to the community, Cory is leading the organization’s finance, human resource, technology, and administrative functions and managing the growth of the Mayest team.
 Cory has a deep commitment to the vitality of the nonprofit sector.
 Since launching Turnpoint Consulting in 2003, Cory has served as an interim executive director/CEO for 10 organizations, provided counsel to more than 100 boards of directors, and guided dozens of organizations through complex organizational transitions.

 Anna is the co-founder of Mayest Arts Collective, where she brings an architect’s eye and an artist’s heart to the organization’s vision.
 After earning her undergraduate degree in Scotland and a Master of Architecture from MIT, Anna’s creative path has spanned design, woodworking, and sculptural experimentation.
 Her work, which has been featured in Fine Woodworking and Luxe magazines, reflects a deep curiosity about how materials shape the spaces we share.
 At Mayest, Anna leads with the belief that creative environments should be both inspiring and welcoming, that is places where precision meets play and everyone feels invited to make.
 Her leadership blends thoughtful design with community care, shaping Mayest into a home for exploration, imagination, and the unexpected beauty of handmade work.